Te Wahipounamu

 Inscription

-Te Wahipounamu, located in South West New Zealand, was acknowledged as a UNESCO Heritage Site in 1990.
-This extensive and stunning area spans around 2.6 million hectares and includes four national parks: Aoraki/Mount Cook, Fiordland, Mount Aspiring, and Westland Tai Poutini.
-Because of its striking landscapes, wide ecological variety, and geological significance, it is regarded as one of the most important natural regions on the planet.
+Te Wahipounamu, a beautiful area in the southwest of New Zealand, was recognized as a UNESCO World Heritage Site in 1990.
+It covers about 2.6 million hectares and is home to four national parks: Aoraki/Mount Cook, Fiordland, Mount Aspiring, and Westland Tai Poutini.
+This remarkable region is celebrated for its stunning landscapes, diverse wildlife, and unique geology, making it one of the most significant natural areas in the world.

 What is the meaning of Te Wahipounamu?